 The night is fast approaching

-John sat outside his house in the cool of the day, watching his siblings play with the rest of the other children from the neighbour.
+John sat outside his house in the cool of the day, watching his siblings play with the rest of the other children from the neighbourhood.
 “How lucky they are”!
-Some years ago he was like them.
+Some years ago, he was like them.
 Now he has to face life.
-If he ever desires a better tomorrow, then he had to act fast.
+If he ever desires a better tomorrow, then he has to act fast.
 His family was far from middle-class, but at least they could afford a meal a day.
 It wasn’t hard to realise that furthering his education would only take a miracle.
-With all his might he repelled the low life he was born into.
+With all his might, he repelled the low life he was born into.
 Today he was 21.
 For the next 20 years, he would be a father and get close to retirement.
 The smiles on his face faded gradually.
 “How would his life be different from his parents”?
-As the night falls, his heart grew heavy; lost deeply in thought.
+As the night fell, his heart grew heavy, lost deeply in thought.
 He wished he had known how his parents spent their lives.
 What were the privileges they had?
 What did they do right or wrong?
 How did they arrive where they are today?
 Many questions begging for answers.
 There has to be something he must do to make life worthwhile.
 He snapped out of his thought, stood and went inside.

 Pharaoh was younger than Jacob, more energetic, and more adventurous.
-He obviously was fascinated by the Israelites.
+He was fascinated by the Israelites.
 He was the Pharaoh who had put a smile on our faces while we read about the early Israelites.
 Why was he interested in Jacob’s age?

 If we‘ve closely followed this Pharaoh, we must have realised that first, he was a thoughtful man.